meixnerlu/activity-tracker-bot/README.md

 <code>/setup role_button</code>

+If you want to change the role selection you can use:

+<code>/setup edit</code>

 You can remove the bot from tracking your members and delete all data with this command:

 <code>/setup delete</code>